Students begin tenured faculty course evaluations one week before the last day of classes.

 If you take no action, students in your courses will use the CEP-default evaluation form.

 To review your evaluation options, go to the Course Evaluations page during the two-week period before student evaluations begin.
 (You will be notified by email when the system goes live for the current semester.)
 You'll see a list of your current courses.
 For each course, you select from three options.

-- Custom Form.
-Use another evaluation form by either modifying the CEP-default form or by copying another webform on the Amherst website that you own.
-NOTE: Selecting this option requires knowledge of and experience with creating forms on the college website.
-We strongly recommend only very experienced users select this option.
-If you need assistance, please contact the IT Helpdesk by email at AskIT@amherst.edu or by phone at x2526.
+NOTE: Selecting the Custom Form option requires knowledge of and experience with creating forms on the college website.
+We strongly recommend only experienced webform users select this option.
+If you need assistance, please contact your ADC.

 - Alternate Method.
 Specify an alternative to this system.
 You'll be prompted to enter a message that informs the students how you will handle evaluations for the course.

 Your evaluations will be available after the following three conditions are met: